 You can buy your first bitcoin from any of these popular two sites:

 - CEX: You can buy Bitcoin using a debit/credit card.

 - Changelly: Another popular website to buy Bitcoin or other cryptocurrencies instantly.

 - Binance: One of the popular exchange to get other cryptocurrencies using Bitcoin or vice-versa.

 If you are from India, you can find a list of Indian exchanges here.

 Expedia has also recently begun accepting Bitcoins as a form of payment for hotel and travel bookings.

-Here are few hand-picked videos that would help first timers to understand more about Bitcoins without getting bored:
+Here are a few hand-picked videos that would help first-timers to understand more about Bitcoins without getting bored: